Section 1. THE FACULTY ASSEMBLY

 - The university academic structure shall consist of such entities as may, from time to time, be established by the Board of Regents upon recommendation of the faculty in consultation with the president.

-- The president of the university shall nominate to the Board of Regents for their approval all officers of instruction and academic administration, such as the provost, vice presidents, deans, divisional chairs, department chairs, as well as members of the teaching faculty.
+- The president of the university shall nominate to the Board of Regents for their approval all officers of instruction and academic administration, such as the provost, associate provosts, vice presidents, deans, associate deans, department chairs, program directors, as well as members of the teaching faculty.

 Section 6.
 BYLAWS TO THE CONSTITUTION AND RULES